 Security and Agriculture Division within the International Development Group is

-provide mid-to-advanced level operational support and technical assistance in
+provide mid to senior-level operational support and technical assistance in all

-all aspects of home office project management and implementation for
+aspects of home office project management and implementation, primarily for

-candidate may be assigned to a single project or portfolio of projects and
+successful candidate may be assigned to a single project or portfolio of

 This position requires travel (both international and

-advanced operational support to projects and project management teams.
+advanced, fast-paced operational support to projects and project management

 and maintain project management schedules, project work plans, and other